 The Level 3 Diploma in Medical Science is for students who are interested in careers related to healthcare and medical research.
 Medical scientists are at the forefront of healthcare services, as they are vital in the diagnosis of disease, determining the effectiveness of treatments and searching for new cures.
 Studying the Level 3 Diploma in Medical Science allows time in the curriculum for other qualifications to be studied alongside it, these would typically be A Levels such as Psychology or Chemistry or Health and Social Care.
 The students will study 6 units over the two years: Human health and disease; Physiological measurement techniques; Medical Science research methods; Medicines and treatment of disease; Clinical laboratory techniques; Medical case study.
 Three units are examined internally and the remaining three are examined externally.
 The units which are examined externally will be based on pre-release material available to teachers 1-2 months before the examinations.
 The qualification will be graded A-C.

-Minimum grade D in Science (achieved from the Yr 11 components) is essential, but a C grade is advisable.
+Minimum grade C/CC in Science is essential, but a B/BC grade is advisable.
 English and Maths at grade C is also advisable.